Definition:

 OREDA is an industry-maintained reliability database owned and governed by the OREDA Joint Industry Project (JIP), a consortium of companies primarily from the offshore oil and gas sector.
 It provides failure rate and failure mode data for equipment used mainly in offshore applications.
 OREDA is referenced in reliability engineering, maintenance planning, and functional safety activities—especially when estimating failure rates for mechanical and process equipment where manufacturer data is limited or inconsistent.

 Access to OREDA data depends on participation level.
 Member companies contribute field failure data and receive full access to the detailed database, handbooks, and analytical tools.
-Non-members can access selected publications and datasets, typically at higher cost and with reduced detail.
+Non-members can access selected publications and datasets, typically at a higher cost and with reduced detail.

-OREDA data is delivered through a combination of handbooks and a cloud-based platform, allowing users to query equipment classes, failure modes, service conditions, and confidence bounds.
 In the context of IEC 61511 work, OREDA is used as a source of generic mechanical failure rate data, applied with appropriate engineering judgment.

 Importantly, OREDA does not replace vendor-specific FMEDA data for sensors, logic solvers, or certified final elements.
 Where high-quality, device-specific FMEDA data exists, that data is generally preferred for SIL verification.